 “Our house is on fire.
-You guys are the fires department.
-I don’t care house you put the fire out, just that you get it out and we can recover.”
+You guys are the fire department.
+I don’t care how you put the fire out, just that you get it out and we can recover.”

 Steve and I were walking through the floor operations of his new distribution center, about 30 minutes after I first arrived in the facility.
 I could hear the tension in his voice as we spoke about how the start-up of operations was failing.
 As General Manager of the new DC, Steve’s career was in jeopardy.